yaronveg/Black-Jack21/README.md

 ### 🏃‍♀️ Animation
 The flying card animation was done with a combination of CSS keyframes and JS event-listeners.
-Every time a card is being dealt, the code calculates trajcetory and passes it to the CSS as an attribute.
+Every time a card is being dealt, the code calculates trajcetory and passes it to the CSS as a style property.
+The animation itself is beaing called in same manner.
 The CSS then adds a spin around the Z-Axis.

 ### 🃏 Card design
 Card designs were taken from Wikipedia's page for the standard 52-card deck: